superthesis

 open

-CME FedWatch October hike probability at 60.7% holds or firms through the July FOMC decision
+CME FedWatch October hike probability at 60.7% holds or firms before the July meeting

 open